hepnos/HEPnOS/docs/source/subruns.rst

 Accessing SubRuns
 =================

-The example code bellow show how to create SubRuns inside Runs, how to iterate over all the SubRuns in a
+The example code bellow shows how to create SubRuns inside Runs, how to iterate over all the SubRuns in a
 Run, how to access a SubRun from a Run, and how to search for SubRuns.